-- Choose the site according to soil appropriate to the species and sun/shade requirements. - Consider seedling spacing (additional guidance on other side of brochure). - Dig hole large enough so roots can spread in a natural position without curling.
+- Choose the site according to soil appropriate to the species and sun/shade requirements. - Keep the roots covered and moist until planting. - Dig hole large enough so roots can spread in a natural position without curling.
 Any excessively long roots can be trimmed back. - Never put a concentrated fertilizer in the hole with the plant or any place it can touch the roots unless the manufacturer specifies so, such as with slow-release tablets.
 Slowrelease tablets can be used for bareroot seedlings and transplants. - If using a planting bar (see instructions on other side of this brochure), move the bar back and forth in the ground several times to create a hole large enough to accommodate tree roots. - Pack soil firmly around roots and add water if soil is dry.
 Make sure to leave no air pockets that would allow roots to dry out.
 Leave slight depression to collect water or rain.